 San Tan Mountain Regional Park is southeast of Gilbert and Chandler in Queen Creek.
 The more than 10,000 acre park includes trails that are well known for their diversity in wildflowers and native wildlife relative to the elevation.
 Goldmine Mountain stands high in the northern region of the park.
 Elevations range from 1,400 to almost 2,600 feet.

-Phoenix Sonoran Preserve is north of the city and features over 36 miles of trails with 3 trailheads in mostly undeveloped desert.
+Phoenix Sonoran Preserve is north of the city and features 3 trailheads and over 36 miles of trails in mostly undeveloped desert.
 This preserve is a newer city venture to connect hikers and riders to the beautiful landscapes within the Valley.

 Phoenix Mountains Preserve is just 20 minutes from downtown Phoenix and offers parks and peaks with miles and miles of trails for riders and hikers.
 The numerous trails range in difficulty and distance.
 This Phoenix City map provides a detailed overview of the parks and trails that are part of the preserve.
 Camelback Mountain is one of the most popular hikes in the Phoenix Mountains Preserve and features two challenging trails with steady climbs: Echo Canyon Trail and Cholla Trail.
 Plant and animal species are prolific on both climbs.
 Expect spectacular 360° city and desert views from the top of the summit which resembles a camel’s hump.